joey101937/JEngine/README.md

 **pathingModifiers** This is a map that assigns different speed modifiers to different terrain types.
 See pathing layer for more details.

 **subObjects** List of all subobjets of this object.

+**zLayer** Is the Z-axis value, and determines which objects will be rendered on top of or below others.

+**plane** Objects may only collide with other objects if they are on the same plane

 ### Important Methods